How Will Football Stadiums Enforce Social Distancing?

 The Premier League has confirmed that the 2020/21 season will commence on 12th September 2020, ending on 23rd May 2021.
 Fixtures will be announced shortly before the season is due to begin.

-The schedule means that the new season will begin behind closed doors until spectators are permitted to return on 1st October.
+The schedule means that the new season will remain behind closed doors until the government deems it safe for fans to return.

-While the health and safety protocols in football stadiums will provide a temporarily unusual matchday experience for fans, the news is a positive step forwards for UK football.
-It also marks the slow, safe return to normality after the COVID-19 pandemic.
+While the health and safety protocols in football stadiums will provide a temporarily unusual matchday experience for fans, the protocols mean that a phased safe return to football stadiums can be possible amid COVID-19.

 Eventmasters are looking forward to welcoming back our clients to the very best match day experiences within top-flight football as soon as safe to do so.
 We offer first-class hospitality packages for Chelsea, Tottenham Hotspur and Liverpool.